BA in Music Performance Degree

 Offered By: College of Arts and Media

-This instrumental music performance degree is offered by GCU’s College of Arts and Media.
-The invigorating curriculum empowers students to sharpen their musical skills while developing a deep appreciation of music theory and history.
-Students undergo intensive music training in private instruction, learning to master the art of the solo performance while also training for collaborative performances in group settings.
-GCU’s music department routinely hosts formal public recitals performed by junior and senior music performance majors as well as faculty and guest artists.
+Offered by the College of Arts and Media, the invigorating curriculum is offered on campus and can empower you to sharpen your musical skills while developing a deep appreciation of music theory and history.
+You will experience intensive music training in private instruction and study the art of solo performance while also training for collaborative performances in group settings.
+GCU’s music department routinely hosts formal public recitals typically performed by junior and senior music performance majors as well as faculty and guest artists.

 All music performance degree program applicants are required to undergo an audition and to complete a music theory assessment prior to acceptance into the program.
-Performance scholarships are available on a first come, first served basis and applicants are encouraged to audition early.
+Performance scholarships are available on a first-come, first-served basis and applicants are encouraged to audition early.
+For more information on the program criteria and requirements, fill out the form on this page to speak with a university counselor.

 • How music is used to express different elements of culture, civilization and worldview